 Find a Reckless Domestic Violence Defense Lawyer in Georgetown, TX

 If you were recently arrested for an act of reckless domestic violence in Central Texas, it is in your best interest to seek legal representation as soon as possible.
-Law Office of Price & Wiggins, P.C. represents individuals in communities throughout Williamson County and Bell County, including Temple, Taylor, Round Rock, Leander, Killeen, and many others.
+Law Office of Michael J. Price, P.C. represents individuals in communities throughout Williamson County and Bell County, including Temple, Taylor, Round Rock, Leander, Killeen, and many others.

 Georgetown criminal defense attorney Michael J. Price will diligently work to help you achieve the most favorable outcome to your case that carries the fewest possible consequences.
 He can provide a complete evaluation of your case as soon as you call (512) 354-1880 or submit an online contact form to set up a free initial consultation.